nachoal/rails_templates/README.md

 My main pain point was that I really like to start new projects and the hardest part is the beginning where I spend hours just configuring my gems and test configurations.
 This project saves me time by getting everything ready to start building what really matters.

+## Tailwinded.rb

+All of the above while using tailwind.css